deeplearning540/deeplearning540.github.io/source/lesson05/content.rst

 Check your Learning
 ===================

+The following questions serve as a help for learners to reflect on the content of the videos.
+Answer at least one question.
+At best you want to answer these questions as a team.

 .. admonition:: Exercise 1

    A hidden layer of an artificial neural network consists a fixed set of parts.
 These are ...